nexodus-io/nexodus/docs/development/design/watch-api.md

 The HTTP request handler servicing the `ListDevicesInOrganization` will:

-1. Create a **SignalBus** (described later in this do) subscription to `/devices/org={orgId}`
+1. Create a **SignalBus** (described later in this doc) subscription to `/devices/org={orgId}`
 2. Select matching devices from the DB.
 It will force device results to be ordered by `revision` so that the last selected result has the highest revision.
-3. Each result will be sent to the client as independent JSON document.
+3. Each result will be sent to the client as an independent JSON document.
 This will continue until it gets an empty result set from the database.
-4. At that point it will send the bookmark event the the clien
+4. At that point, it will send the bookmark event the the client
-5. Parks the go routine waiting for the http requent to be terminated or the **SignalBus** subcription to be notified.
+5. Parks the go routine waiting for the http request to be terminated or the **SignalBus** subscription to be notified.
 6. It loops back and selects matching devices from the DB since that last seen revision.
 7. Sends each selected device to the client,
 8. loops back to #5